Determinant-AI/determinant/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `determinant.ai` for local development.
+Here's how to set up `determinant` for local development.

-1. Download a copy of `determinant.ai` locally.
+1. Download a copy of `determinant` locally.
-2. Install `determinant.ai` using `poetry`:
+2. Install `determinant` using `poetry`:

     ```console
     $ poetry install